Evidence-Based Tools · Free Access

 Resources are a great start.
 Therapy is the real work.

-If you're ready to move beyond self-help and work with a therapist who specializes in anxiety for women, schedule a free 15-minute consultation.
+If you're ready to move beyond self-help and work with a therapist who specializes in anxiety for high-achieving women, schedule a free 15-minute consultation.